-Why Education Marketers Should be Using Snapchat – Perks and Strategies for Engaging Students
+Why Education Marketers Should Use Snapchat

 ‘What is Snapchat used for?’ has quite a straightforward answer.
 ‘How to use Snapchat effectively?’ is not that obvious.
 Users of this mobile app are able to send videos, photos, text and drawings with the advantage that these will disappear within a few seconds.
 Despite the latest updates making the app look entirely different, the idea of ephemeral content remains the same.